Frequently Asked Questions

 • Digital: 3 business days prior to ad start date.

-8. Do you offer discounts to nonprofit and government agencies?
+8. Are discounts offered to nonprofit and government agencies?

 Yes, discounts are offered to nonprofit and government agencies.
-Your quote will reflect the applicable discounts.
+The quote will reflect the applicable discounts.

 9. How do federal government agencies purchase advertising space?